acquia/acquia_cms/DEVELOPING.md

 * A GitHub account which is authorized within the Acquia organization and can access https://github.com/acquia/acquia_cms.

 ### Background
 To provide a consistent environment for our development team, Acquia CMS is developed using Acquia's Cloud IDE service, which provides a VSCode-like developer experience.
-It is possible to work on Acquia CMS on your own machine, using your IDE of choice, but this file doesn't cover that.
+It is possible to work on Acquia CMS on your own machine, using your IDE of choice, but that is not the recommended set-up in most circumstances.

 ### Setting up a Cloud IDE
 Because there is a limited number of Cloud IDEs available to the Acquia CMS team, each active developer should only need (and have) one.
 Therefore, you should only do this once.